airfocusio/airfocus-automation/README.md

   npm run build-docker
   ```
 - Deploy and run on your server.
 Make sure that you make it reachable via HTTPS with a valid certificate, for example by using a reverse proxy and Let's encrypt.

+## Disclaimer

+This repository is only intended as template and comes with no support.